[Fukushima] You never walk through the same place from the moment you enter until the moment you leave? Experience the mysterious building, Sazaedo!

 The complex and intricate structure was designed by a genius artist!

-Château de Chambord in the Loire region, which was built between 1519 and 1547.
-It is thought that the double helix staircase in this famous castle, which is also registered as a World Heritage Site, was designed by the famous Leonardo da Vinci.
+It is Chambord Castle in the Loire Valley, built between 1519 and 1547.
+And it is thought that the double helix staircase of this famous castle, which is also a World Heritage Site, may have been designed by none other than Leonardo da Vinci.

 INFORMATION